contyk/mlck/README.md

 server, so tha `target` argument and the response is effectively all lies.
 Lies, I tell you!

+### `PONG`

+Curiously, unsupported.
+But considering the server never sends pings, it should never receive pongs.

 ### `LIST`

 Fully supported.

 Users can `LIST` all visible and accessible channels with `LIST`, or limit the output with wildcards.
 Inaccessible channels are not listed.

+The topics are actual room names.

 ### `WHO`